nasa/fprime/docs/getting-started.md

 </telemetry>
 ```

-Now our dictionaries are setup.
+Now our dictionaries are defined.
 Before we can continue, we need to add *GpsIdBase* into the auto-coder constants file located at *fprime/Fw/Cfg/AcConstants.ini*.
 The end of this file should look like the following.
 This is the offset we disscussed earlier.
 In order to prevent collisions, it should be unique for other base ids set in
 this file.

 ```